aws-samples/aws-do-ray/README.md

 * EKS API Serve Unauthorized Error (trouble accessing ray cluster from another EC2 instance)
     * [`Create access entry in EKS`](https://repost.aws/knowledge-center/eks-api-server-unauthorized-error)

+* [`An error occurred (InvalidClientTokenId) when calling the GetCallerIdentity operation: The security token included in the request is invalid`]
+    * You may need to run [`unset AWS_PROFILE`] to rely on the AWS credentials provided through the environment variables rather than the default profile in ~/.aws/credentials or ~/.aws/config.

 ## Security